 EPFO APFC Job Profile

-As an assistant provident fund commissioner, you are the spine of the organization.
+As an assistant provident fund commissioner (APFC), you are the spine of the organization.
 You are responsible for the enforcement and administration of the act and scheme provisions.
 Your work area is very broad, and your roles and responsibilities depend on your department.

 The job profile of an APFC in EPFO includes the following responsibilities: